creame/joinchat/README.txt

 #### 🛒 Integration with WooCommerce.
 Define CTAs and Custom Start Messages for shop page, product pages and for products on sale.

-Add a **WhatsApp Contact Button** directly on your product page next to the "Add to cart" button.
+Add a **WhatsApp Contact Button** directly on your product page next to the "Add to cart" button or choose the best position, even on products without a price.

 #### 🧩 WhatsApp Contact Button Block (min WP 5.9).
 Add beautiful and customizable WhatsApp contact buttons in the Block Editor.